A letter from Provost Randy Swearer

 Each of the initiatives I have highlighted above is a stunning achievement, but taken together as an integrated plan they have transformed this remarkable University.

-This academic year the Provost’s Office will focus on an interconnected group of initiatives: re-envisioning general education, driving the Academic Growth Plan, continued shared governance implementation, planning the future of graduate education, and supporting the University’s online education efforts.
+This academic year the Provost’s Office will focus on an interconnected group of initiatives: implementing our exciting new Hallmarks (general education) program and its supporting e-portfolio framework, driving the Academic Growth Plan, continued shared governance implementation, planning the future of graduate education, supporting the University’s online education efforts, and implementing the Nexus Learning Hub facilities with rigorous assessments conducted in partnership with Steelcase.

 Re-envisioning General Education

 I believe that one of our most exciting academic opportunities is in the area of general studies, particularly reframing the traditional dichotomy between professional education (and its emphasis on practical reasoning) and liberal learning.
 Between 2011 and 2013, this office formed the Re-envisioning General Education Committee and collaborated with it to bring to campus a number of luminaries on the forefront rethinking general education.
 These visits generated a new dialog across the colleges about possible futures for our general education program.
-Last year we moved from a rich conceptual dialog across the campus to actually designing a new general education program.
-The draft plan was unveiled in June.
+Last year we moved from a rich conceptual dialog across the campus to actually designing a new general education program called Hallmarks.
+(The term Hallmarks refers to the curricular and co-curricular evidence of student outcomes integrated into our new e-portfolio system.)
+The Provost’s Office guided the plan through faculty approvals for a launch this fall.
 The plan is in my view the most powerful and innovative general education plan I have seen.
-It is distinctive, ambitious, bold, and integrative.
-The Provost’s Office will help guide the plan through faculty approvals in the fall and support pilot courses in the spring for a fall 2014 launch.

 The Academic Growth Plan